BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_11.md

 !battle(["Archer", :Archer, 1])

 Archer uses his rain team once more, but you'll notice it's not really optimized.
-His Pelipper is the only mechanism to summon rain, and the rest of his Pokémon have no rain-boosted abilities.
+His Pelipper is the only mechanism to summon rain, and the rest of his Pokemon have no rain-boosted abilities.
 So it's really just a weak Water-monotype team that you should be able to deal with.
 Sharpedo can be deadly with Speed Boost and priority, but everything else is slow.

 For winning, you'll get *TM18 Rain Dance*.